MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses.md

 - **Enterprise E5 customers**: Even if your users are assigned Enterprise E5 licenses, we still recommend that you assign them **Communications Credits** licenses.

 - **Next steps**: After you assign these licenses, you will need to get your phone numbers for your organization, and then assign those numbers to the people in your organization.
-For step-by-step instructions, see[Set up Calling Plans](../what-are-calling-plans-in-office-365/set-up-calling-plans.md).
+For step-by-step instructions, see [Set up Calling Plans](../what-are-calling-plans-in-office-365/set-up-calling-plans.md).

 ### How to assign a Communications Credits license to one user